 I wish had understood the writing process better.
 And that I would have taken the time to learn how to set up the basics of page formatting right from the start.
 I shouldn’t have worried so much about the technical aspect of my writing at the beginning (i.e., grammar, spelling, punctuation) and instead focused more on just getting all my thoughts down.

-I would have also stayed away from setting deadlines for myself in the first draft since I didn’t know how long things take to get done, and learning how to do things adds to that time (i.e., getting permissions to use quotes, fact-checking, reader feedback).
+I would have also stayed away from setting deadlines for myself in the first draft since I didn’t know how long things take to get done, and learning how to do things adds to that time (i.e., getting permission to use quotes, fact-checking, and reader feedback).